 Cluster of Excellence - Cellular Stress Responses in Aging-Associated Diseases (CECAD), University of Cologne

-Centrosomes are major microtubule organizing centers of animal cells.
-During interphase or in differentiated cells, the centrosome is essential to provide the template for cilia and flagella, whereas during cell division the centrosome is required for the efficient assembly of the mitotic spindle.
+The regulation of cell division is crucial for the propagation of multicellular organisms and aberrations in proliferation are at the origin of cancer.
+Centrosomes, formed of a core of two centrioles and a surrounding pericentriolar matrix, are important for spindle assembly during mitosis, but also essential to provide the basal body template for cilia during interphase or in differentiated cells.
+Moreover, mutations in human genes encoding centrosomal proteins cause primordial dwarfism and microcephaly.
 Using genetic mutations in the mouse, we have previously removed centrosome function in the developing mouse embryo and brain.
-The main result was the activation of a p53-dependent apoptosis pathway that was not due to the secondary loss of cilia and was linked to prolonged mitosis.
-We and others have shown that this novel checkpoint is also independent of DNA damage or abnormalities in chromosome segregation.
-Our group is using genetics and biochemistry to unravel the mechanism of this novel checkpoint in mouse embryos and mESCs.
-Our aim is to shed light on centrosome-related human diseases and to help find ways of treating them.
+The main result was the activation of a p53-dependent apoptosis pathway that was not due to the secondary loss of cilia and correlated with prolonged mitosis.
+We and others have shown that this novel pathway is also largely independent of DNA damage or abnormalities in chromosome segregation.
+Our group is using genetic and biochemical approaches to unravel the mechanism of this “mitotic timer” in mouse embryos and mESCs.

 Figure adapted from Xiao C. et al. (2021).
 Gradual centriole maturation associates with the mitotic surveillance pathway in mouse development.